kekuchan/swarmbject/docs/std/fs/EntryStates.md

-# "std::fs::OpenFileModes" enum:
+# "std::fs::EntryStates" enum:

-## "readBinary" constexpr data member:

-Indicates a read-only mode.
-The file is not not created if it does not exists.

-## "writeBinary" constexpr data member:

-Indicates a write-only mode.
-The file is created if it does not exists.
-If the file exists, an empty file is used instead.

-## "appendBinary" constexpr data member:
+## "none" constexpr data member:

-Indicates a write-only and append-only mode.
-The file is created if it does not exists.
+Indicates that the entry is closed.

-## "readUpdateBinary" constexpr data member:
+## "opening" constexpr data member:

-Indicates a read-write mode.
-The file is not not created if it does not exists.
+Indicates that the entry is opening.

-## "writeUpdateBinary" constexpr data member:
+## "open" constexpr data member:

-Indicates a read-write mode.
-The file is created if it does not exists.
-If the file exists, an empty file is used instead.
+Indicates that the entry is open.

-## "appendUpdateBinary" constexpr data member:
+## "close" constexpr data member:

-Indicates a read and append-only write mode.
-The file is created if it does not exists.
+Indicates that the entry is closing.

 # Software license

-Copyright (c) 2021 SWARMBJECT contributors
+Copyright (c) 2024-2025 SWARMBJECT contributors

 Redistribution and use in source and binary forms, with or without modification, are permitted